David Anderson

 New Textbook

-Dr. Anderson and colleague Richard Magill have released the twelth edition of their textbook "Motor Learning and Control: Concepts and Applications".
-The textbook provides an introductory study of motor learning and control for students who aspire to become practitioners in exercise science, physical education, and other movement-oriented professions.
-The text opens with an introduction to motor skills and control, continues through attention, memory, and learning, and ends with a discussion of instruction, feedback, and practice methods.
-The text’s strong research base, clear presentation and practical applications help students build a solid foundation in motor skills and prepare them for further exploration on their own.
+McGraw Hill is about to release the 13th edition of Magill and Anderson’s textbook "Motor Learning and Control: Concepts and Applications".
+The textbook provides an introductory study of motor learning and control for students who aspire to become practitioners in exercise science, physical education, rehabilitation, and other movement-oriented professions.
+The text opens with an introduction to motor skills and motor control, continues with coverage of attention, memory, and learning, and ends with a discussion of instruction, feedback, and practice methods.
+The textbook’s strong research base, clear presentation, and practical applications help students build a solid foundational understanding of how to promote motor learning and control in a variety of personal and professional contexts.

 Representative publications: